5jt/dyalog-cookbook/manuscript/09 Documentation — the Doc is in.md

 ∇ History
   ⍝ * 1.5.0:
-  ⍝   * MyApp is now ADOCable (function Public.
+  ⍝   * MyApp is now ADocable (function Public.
   ⍝ * 1.4.0:
   ⍝   * Handles errors with a global trap.
   ⍝   * Returns an exit code to calling environment.